theapsgroup/steampipe-plugin-vault/docs/index.md

 ### Configuration

-The preferred option is to use Environment Variables for configuration as the Vault Token should be rotated frequently, however you can configure in the `~./steampipe/config/vault.spc` (this will taken precedence).
+The preferred option is to use Environment Variables for configuration as the Vault Token should be rotated frequently, however you can configure in the `~./steampipe/config/vault.spc` (this will take precedence).

 Environment Variables (default from Hashicorp Vault):